 This group is specifically aimed at young people aged 12 and upwards.
 Each time we meet we will tackle a variety of different projects, all to develop their artistic ability.
 Although optional to actually apply for the Bronze Art Award, anyone who wishes to do so will be given all the help and support they need to achieve all the different sections.

 This will be an exciting challenge and help focus our work over the weeks.
-After a lengthy pause since this group has run we are planning on starting it up again after Summer term Half term.

 There are unique qualifications that support anyone up to 25 to grow as artists and arts leaders, inspiring them to connect with and take part in the wider arts world through taking challenges in any art form- these are The Arts Awards.

 Young people can gain a nationally recognised qualification (the Awards are run by Trinity College London) enabling them to progress into further education and employment.